Jucaso/Chatbot_backend/README.md

 defined technique (Cosine Similarity).

 The framework used for this development was Flask.
 Additionally, the libraries used included SpaCy, Pandas, Sklearn, and Gensim.

+It is important to note that the application is in Spanish language.